 Causes of Poor Construction Quality

-I have observed four key root causes of poor construction quality:
+I observed four key root causes of poor construction quality:

 Pressure on time and money – As a society, we want things faster and cheaper, and buildings are no exception.
-This puts great constraints on construction teams, forcing errors and cut corners.
-Important design elements are being ignored or intentionally removed from scopes of work.
+This constricts construction teams, forcing errors and cut corners.
+Important design elements are ignored or intentionally removed from scopes of work.

-Scarcity of skilled labor – The skilled labor shortage has been a national challenge for a while now and is getting increasingly worse.
-Because of this, we have people installing building systems who lack the necessary training and experience.
+Scarcity of skilled labor – The skilled labor shortage is a national challenge and is worsening.
+Because of this, people are installing building systems without proper training and experience.
 Even when intentions are good, mistakes happen.

 Lack of integrity – Sadly, personal character and ethics are undervalued by many.
-Frequently I see reports from contractors that claim certain tasks were done but, when checked, clearly are not so… A construction checklist indicating the presence of important equipment accessories that are in fact missing, a balance report showing airflow set to design while the components necessary to do so are not even installed, and the list goes on.
-Much of the construction process is invisible to the building owner and thus ripe for dishonesty.
+Frequently I see contractor reports claiming certain tasks were complete but, upon inspection, were found incomplete… A construction checklist indicating the presence of important equipment accessories that are missing, a balance report showing airflow set to design while the necessary components are not installed, the list goes on.
+Much of the construction process is invisible to building owners and thus ripe for dishonesty.

-Absence of accountability – The vast majority of construction issues are not being caught.
-In the rare cases they are caught, they are not being pursued to a successful resolution.
-This problem is exacerbated for chain building owners who are trying to manage dozens, if not hundreds, of projects at a given time.
+Absence of accountability – The vast majority of construction issues are being overlooked.
+When they are caught, they are not being pursued to a successful resolution.
+This problem is exacerbated for chain building owners trying to manage dozens, if not hundreds, of projects at once.
 They are unable to keep up, and their level of oversight diminishes.

 Commissioning: How to Improve Construction Quality

-So, what can we do about it?
-We can give construction contractors more time and money to do their job and, though that may help, that does not ensure success.
+So, what can be done?
+Give construction contractors more time and money to do their job and, though that may help, that doesn’t ensure success.
 The skilled labor shortage is a long-term problem and will not be solved any time soon.
-We can and should associate with those who have integrity, but we also must verify that our trust in them is justified.
+We can and should associate with those who have integrity, but we must verify that our trust in them is justified.

 What can we do immediately?
-What we can immediately do to improve construction quality is provide accountability by auditing and inspecting the construction process.
+We can improve construction quality, provide accountability by auditing, and inspect the construction process.
 In other words, we can commission the building.

-An independent commissioning agent does this by working alongside the design and construction teams, objectively checking things along the way — but not replacing those teams or their responsibilities.
-The commissioning agent examines particular details of the building systems and also considers how those systems work together in the big picture to accomplish the primary purposes of the building.
-An experienced and diligent commissioning agent will uncover construction deficiencies and will work with the appropriate contractors to see those issues to a successful resolution.
+Independent commissioning agents work alongside the design and construction teams, objectively checking things along the way.
+However, they do not replace those teams or their responsibilities.
+The commissioning agents examine particular details of the building systems and determine how those systems work together.
+Experienced and diligent commissioning agents uncover construction deficiencies and work with the appropriate contractors to appropriately resolve issues.

-Without this accountability built into our construction processes (AKA commissioning) the quality of our buildings will only continue to get worse.
+Without accountability built into our construction processes, (AKA commissioning) the quality of buildings will only continue to worsen.

 Melink offers commissioning services.
 Contact us to learn more.

 Companies, non-profits, government organizations, healthcare facilities, and institutions of higher learning will soon look beyond survival to recovery, and eventually growth.
-It may be difficult to visualize this given our current state of affairs, but this too shall pass and better times will come.
+It is a rising movement called the Clean Energy Revolution.
+It may be difficult to visualize this given our current state of affairs, but this too shall pass, and better times will come.
 Our culture has seemingly lost its ability to think and plan for the long-term; priorities, politics, and results are driven by short-term metrics.
 As such, I believe that we should use this opportunity to reinvent, rethink, and rebuild with the following attributes in mind: organizational resiliency, serving the common good, equability, and sustainability.